-[Eighth Schedule inserted by No. 62 of 2011 s.
+[Eighth Schedule inserted: No. 62 of 2011 s.
 6.]

 Notes

-1 This is a compilation of the Iron Ore (Mount Newman) Agreement Act 1964 and includes the amendments made by the other written laws referred to in the following table.
-The table also contains information about any previous reprint.
+1 This reprint is a compilation as at 4 July 2014 of the Iron Ore (Mount Newman) Agreement Act 1964 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table